cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 ### The heap

-The heap is where all other data go to live.
+The heap is where most other data go to live.
 A heap _object_ is a variable, or some referencable chunk of data that is stored and tracked in the heap.
 Heap objects can be any size (within available memory limits) and are not cleaned up when the function that created them exits.